 On the other hand, by means of extrapolation it is possible to improve the boundedness of an operator to its compactness.
-In this direction, Hyt\"onen \cite{H} first established a ``compact version'' of Rubio de Francia's extrapolation theorem.
+In this direction, Hyt\"onen and Lappas \cite{H} first established a ``compact version'' of Rubio de Francia's extrapolation theorem.
 More precisely, if $T$ is a linear operator such that \eqref{eq:intro-RdF-1} holds and $T$ is compact on $L^{p_0}(w_1)$ for some $w_1 \in A_{p_0}$, then $T$ is compact on $L^p(w)$ for all $p \in (1,\infty)$ and all $w \in A_p$.
 This conclusion improves \eqref{eq:intro-RdF-2}.
-Soon after, Hyt\"onen and Lappas \cite{HL} generalized the preceding compact extrapolation to the off-diagonal and the limited range cases, which respectively refine the results in \cite[Theore~1]{HMS} and \cite[Theorem~4.9]{AM}.
+Soon after, the same authors \cite{HL} generalized the preceding compact extrapolation to the off-diagonal and the limited range cases, which refine the results in \cite[Theorem~1]{HMS} and \cite[Theorem~4.9]{AM}, respectively.